 With customers worldwide, OpenWager’s wanted their SaaS infrastructure to be stable and available 24 x 7.
 If it’s not, the company would lose money and customers, pure and simple.
 As a result, it could be argued that this was the most important criteria for selecting a new platform.

 In taking a “clean slate” approach to its data center, OpenWager had myriad options to choose from in terms of how it approached its new infrastructure.
 Its IT organization spent a great deal of time on research into various methodologies, speaking with vendors and experimenting with different approaches.
 OpenWager evaluated various solutions but decided that they are too complex for its needs.
 After weeks of research, the company finally settled on Open Networking with Cumulus Networks and all Layer 2 deployment.

 With the complete solution in production, OpenWager began experiencing a number of benefits right away.

 After implementing the complete solution OpenWager team experienced increased network “5 9s” reliability.
 As a SaaS business, reliable network with almost 100% uptime is critical to drive revenue.

 The DevOps model was crucial to OpenWager’s business, as its orchestration tools enable the “Ops” portion to scale with limited resources.
 With Cumulus Linux in place, OpenWager was able to easily integrate its existing orchestration and automation tools (like Chef).
 The new approach led to dramatically reduce time-to-production for new systems.

 By leveraging the simplicity and familiarity of Linux, the OpenWager was able to save:

-CapEx – CapEx was considerably higher when compared to traditional Cisco network.
+- CapEx – CapEx was considerably lower when compared to traditional Cisco network.

 OpenWager’s IT team was already familiar with Linux and were capable of managing the infrastructure, enabling other IT resources to focus on mission-critical applications.
 What’s more, these savings could be used for additional build-outs on the infrastructure and for other new projects.